khinsen/science-in-the-digital-era/pages/Digital scientific notation.md

 There are many formal languages designed for representing scientific information.
 An example is the [Systems Biology Markup Language (SBML)](https://en.wikipedia.org/wiki/SBML).
 Most of them do not qualify as digital scientific notations, because they are designed to be used by software but not for communication between humans.

-There are also human-readable formal languages designed primarily for non-scientific applications but also used to represent scientific information.
-Programming languages used in [scientific computing](Scientific%20computing.md) are the most prominent examples.
-In [computational notebooks](Computational%20notebook.md), high-level programming languages such as Python or R are routinely used as a scientific notation.
-However, they fill this role rather poorly, in particular because they cannot express anything other than executable algorithms.
+There are also formal languages that are designed to be read and written by humans, in addition to computers.
+Programming languages are the most prominent examples.
+In [scientific computing](Scientific%20computing.md), programming languages are routinely used to represent scientific knowledge as program code.
+In particular, [computational notebooks](Computational%20notebook.md) embed code written in high-level programming languages such as Python or R into a narrative, much like mathematical notation is used in traditional scientific publications.
+However, programming languages fill the role of scientific notations rather poorly, in particular because they cannot express anything other than executable algorithms.

+Digital scientific notations are *not* computational tools, but parts of the communication interfaces between scientists and their computational tools.
+In particular, they permit scientists engaged in [computer-aided research](Computer-aided%20research.md) to discuss computational models and methods in a way that ensures conformity between the human narratives and the computations.

-Recommended reading:
+Further reading:
  - [Scientific notations for the digital era](Scientific%20notations%20for%20the%20digital%20era.md) (on arXiv) and a [comment](http://www.nature.com/doifinder/10.1038/nphys3815) on it by Mark Buchanan in *Nature Physics*
  - [Scientific communication in the digital age](http://dx.doi.org/10.1063/PT.3.3181) (in *Physics Today*)